Tornado outbreak sequence of May 7–11, 2008: Picher, Oklahoma/Neosho, Missouri

-The deadliest tornado and most notable tornado of the outbreak took place from a single supercell that tracked through Ottawa County, Oklahoma, Newton County, Missouri, and Barry County, Missouri, in the late afternoon of May 10.
-Twenty-one people were killed in the tornado – fatalities took place in Picher, Oklahoma (where six people were killed), and Newton and Barry counties in Missouri (where 15 people were killed).
-One other person was killed in Jasper County, Missouri from an EF1 tornado.
-Eight of the victims died inside their cars, troubling experts who say the inside of a vehicle is one of the worst places to be during a tornado.
-This was the second deadliest tornado of the year behind the EF3 tornado that affected areas northeast of Nashville, Tennessee, on February 5, 2008 and killed 22.

-The tornado first touched down near the Kansas–Oklahoma border in Oklahoma southwest of Chetopa, Kansas and tracked eastward.
+This violent and deadly tornado first touched down near the Kansas–Oklahoma border in Oklahoma southwest of Chetopa, Kansas and tracked eastward.
 It then slammed into Picher with devastating results.
 Twenty blocks of the town suffered extensive damage with houses and businesses destroyed or flattened, and some swept away.
 The damage in Picher was rated EF4.
 At least 150 others were injured in Picher alone.
 The tornado continued eastward, passing just north of Quapaw and Peoria before crossing Interstate 44 into Missouri.
-This was the deadliest tornado in Oklahoma since the South Oklahoma City F5 tornado on May 3, 1999 which killed 36.
+This was the deadliest tornado in Oklahoma since the South Oklahoma City F5 tornado on May 3, 1999, which killed 36.